-In addition to the Michigan UPX properties, Talon has made application for additional properties (see "Michigan Department of Natural Resources Approves Talon's Application for State Mineral Leases" (below)) and has obtained a right to explore certain other properties in Michigan that are not subject to the UPX Option Agreement.
+In addition to the Michigan UPX Properties, Talon has been issued Michigan State mineral leases for additional properties (see "Michigan Department of Natural Resources Issues Talon State Mineral Leases" (below)) and has obtained a right to explore certain other properties in Michigan that are not subject to the UPX Option Agreement.
 To the extent these additional properties are within an area of interest defined in the UPX Option Agreement, a royalty of 0.25% is payable to UPX.

-US Department of Energy Provides Funding for Talon's Battery Metals Processing Facility
+US Department of Energy Provides Funding for Talon's Battery Minerals Processing Facility

-On October 19, 2022 Talon Nickel was selected as a recipient of the first set of projects funded by President Biden's Bipartisan Infrastructure Law.
-The purpose of the Bipartisan
+On October 19, 2022 Talon Nickel was selected as a recipient of the first set of projects funded by the Bipartisan Infrastructure Law.